-The District's employees are employees of Clatsop County.
+The District has no employees.
+However, employees of Clatsop County perform services for the District.
 Employees of the County participate in the Oregon Public Employees Retirement Fund (OPERF) administered by the Oregon Public Employees Retirement System (PERS) and the County's other post employment benefits (OPEB).
-Detailed information concerning PERS and the OPEB can be found in the County's 2012 Annual Financial Report and notes to the basic financial statements.
+Detailed information concerning PERS and the OPEB can be found in the County's 2014 annual financial report and notes to the basic financial statements.